Feyn

 )

-Compute the graph's absolute error on the provided data.
+Compute the model's absolute error on the provided data.

 This function is a shorthand that is equivalent to the following code: